prisma-collective/docs/content/processes/enrolment/dids/project-manager.md

 	- Care must be taken to engage relevant parties in such a way that the information and its context is made accessible: "you've not heard the end of it until you've heard the heart of it."
 - Facilitating collaboration within and across the team, supporting the identification of roles, domains and responsibilities
 - Forecasting and communicating of effort and resources required, and any other dependencies, blockers, needs etc.
+#### Out of Scope
+.
 ## Key Deliverables
+The key deliverable of this project is to enable ALJ participants to be able to identify themselves within the context of an ALJ (including for access authorisation), sign key records (Verifiable Claims), and associate themselves to those records and other participants/ resources.

+In addition to ensuring the successful delivery of the project outlined in the [Prisma DIDs Catalyst Proposal](https://projectcatalyst.io/funds/14/cardano-use-cases-concepts/prisma-dids-decentralized-ids-for-verifiable-contributions), the project manager must:

+- Organise: Define and adapt the roles through which the social organisation of the team responds to the evolutions of the larger domain of enrolment.
+- Integrate: By being in ongoing communication with larger system dynamics, the project manager is receiving a lot of feedback.
+They must continually integrate this information into how they are holding the development of the project as a whole, renewing their perspective/ frame of reference of both the project itself and its larger contexts (enrolment and ALJs).
+- Publish: Reflect on and make visible, as learning content, the evolution of the project.
+This is to create an example of software development from a living systems perspective, which has both technical/ functional learnings as well as social/ organisational learnings.
+- Evolve: Given the complexity and constant evolution of both the project and its surrounding contexts, the project manager must be prepared to be open to change.
+Therefore, the core understanding of the project and its unique role within the context of enrolment is required to be clarified and deepened through the course of the project.
 # Term and Duration
+- December 2025 - April 2026
 # Working Hours & Location
+- Working hours flexibile
+- Meeting punctuality and reliability is required
+- Remote work possible
+- Effort must be made to connect in-person at least twice a month
 # Payment

 # Taxes & Status